priyanks25coder/hackathon2022/README.md

     - This section provides the ability to communicate with the candidates.
 In this way, it is a one-stop solution for managers to communicate and update candidates about their progress.

 ## Backend Solution: (Search)
+- We are using NodeJs on Backend along with HyperDb as a Database.
+In this we have implemented a search filter which is based on the skills.

 ## Important Links: